The place to dig for your East Texas roots

 Combining academic and community resources allows us to take a multidisciplinary approach to research that often leads to surprising results and a broader perspective on the subject of study.
 If your roots are buried deep in East Texas, this is the best place in the world to come and look for them!

 University faculty and students from several different departments are an important part of the Center for Regional Heritage Research’s scholarly staff.
-We host several exhibits each year at the Nacogdoches Railroad Depot, and our students are frequent contributors.
+For several years our students were frequent contributors to exhibits designed for and installed in the Nacogdoches Railroad Depot.

 Recent and ongoing projects